 Most businesses get a bump around the holidays, especially as we get closer and closer to Christmas.
 Restaurants have the opportunity to get in on this bump in the days leading up to Christmas, but they need to target their food and services just right.
 These restaurant Christmas promotion ideas are tried and tested ideas to get the most business out of the holidays.

-Alternately, your restaurant can also donate cash or in-kind to a charity.
-Whatever you choose to do, it will help keep you connected to the people in your community .
+Alternatively, your restaurant can also donate cash or in-kind to a charity.
+Whatever you choose to do, it will help keep you connected to the people in your community.

-Inviting carolers, a choir, or a band to play live music at your restaurant can help bring the spirit of the season into your restaurant and drive sales.
+Inviting carolers, a choir, or a band to play live music at your restaurant can help bring the spirit of the season and in effect, encourage more sales.
 This can be an opportunity to bring in regionally popular acts or even a local children’s choir.
 Keep the type of music and songs appropriate to the atmosphere of your restaurant.
-A pianist in a tux versus Santa with a banjo bring very different vibes to diners.
+A pianist in a tux versus Santa with a banjo brings very different vibes to diners.

 Posters and flyers in combination with a social media campaign are the perfect way to promote your musical events.

 Christmas is a particularly popular time for bars and restaurants to host themed events.
 More traditional themes are safe in most contexts.
-Other non-traditional holiday themes can also work if they are memorable and still in line with the holiday spirit.
-One huge plus of a holiday-themed party is that it can help your business be closer to the community it serves.
+Other non-traditional holiday themes can also work if they are memorable and keep the holiday spirit alive.

 - White Christmas